Considering Adoption

 • May become certified as a foster family and accept children who are not legally free for adoption, but whose permanency plan is adoption.

-DCYF’s primary mission is to “Protect children and strengthen families so they flourish”.
-As part of this mission, DCYF strives to safely return a child or youth to a birth parent and should not be considered an “adoption agency”.
+DCYF’s primary mission is to “Protect children and strengthen families so they flourish.”
+As part of this mission, DCYF strives to safely return a child or youth to a birth parent and should not be considered an “adoption agency.”
 When a child or youth is unable to be safely returned to a birth parent, DCYF often supports matching children and youth with a prospective adoptive family.

 Open Adoption Agreement

-The goals of open adoption are:
+The goals of open adoption are to:

-• To minimize the child's loss of relationships.
+• Minimize the loss of relationships.